ckaragitz/salesforce_extract/README.rst

 salesforce_extract_v2
 =======
 A complete revamp of the original salesforce_extract project.
-This was the finalized version that was delivered.
+This was my finalized version with added features.
 Leaving the other one up for simplicity purposes as this is a more advanced script.

 This version of the application provides a user friendly GUI to set the query parameters.
-It also send the data directly to Surefire for consumption into their marketing system.
+It also sends the data directly to a marketing solution.

-Again, as I stated in the original script, this code was created for a corporate data integration project and is extremely specific to their use case.